Distinguishing Human From Animal Bone

 Identifying isolated or fragmentary bones can be difficult in archaeological and forensic contexts.
 Numerous non-osseous materials such as wood, pottery, plastics, or even stones can sometimes be mistaken for fragmented human bone.
 Human remains can often become mixed with those of animals.
 In addition, identification can be further complicated by modifying factors such as burning or warping.
 There are generally three levels of identification that can be utilized to distinguish between human and animal bones; gross skeletal anatomy, bone macrostructure, and bone microstructure (histology).

 Cranial morphology differs dramatically between humans and animals due to the uniquely large brains that humans have compared to body mass.
 Humans have small faces compared to our large, bulbous cranial vault and this minimizes facial projection compared to animals.
-Human vault musculature is less well developed than in animals, who often have developed saggital and occipital crests.
+Human vault musculature is less well developed than in animals, who often have developed sagittal and occipital crests.
 Since animals (even large ones) have much smaller brains, their cranial bones are generally more curved and individually smaller.

 The interior surface of animal vault bones usually have more complex surface morphology than humans, whose interior vault surfaces are relatively smooth occasionally embedded with grooves from meningeal vessels.
 Animal mandibles are often “V” shaped in superior/inferior view and separate at the midline as opposed to the “U” shaped singular construction of the human mandible.

 Human crania are oriented on a vertical axis and the orbits are located in the front and above the nasal aperture.
 Animal crania are oriented on a horizontal axis and the orbits are located behind and lateral to the nasal aperture.
 These orientations also cause the position of the foramen magnum to be located inferiorly in humans and posteriorly in animals.